jonfairbanks/serverless-poc/README.md

  - AWS Access Keys:
-AWS Console > User Profile > Security Credentials > Access Keys > Click `Create Access Key`
+AWS Console > User Profile > Security Credentials > Access Keys > Click `Create Access Key` *These are root access keys, ideally you'd create a group in IAM, define the least privaledged permissions for the group, add user to the group, then get access tokens for said user, instead of root account*

 ## Step 1: Configure AWS cli to use credentials
 - run `aws configure`